Premier Heather Stefanson Not in Favour of Using Federal Emergencies Act in Manitoba

 By Brittany Hobson, The Canadian Press

-WINNIPEG — Manitoba Premier Heather Stefanson says she is not in favour of using federal legislation that could help quell various protests and blockades happening in the province and across the country.
+WINNIPEG — Manitoba’s premier joined a handful of other provincial leaders in rejecting the use of federal legislation that could help quell various protests and blockades happening in the province and across the country.

-Prime Minister Justin Trudeau had a meeting Monday to consult Canada’s premiers on invoking the Emergencies Act.

-“The sweeping effects and signals associated with the never-before-used Emergencies Act are not constructive here in Manitoba, where caution must be taken against overreach and unintended negative consequences,” Stefanson later said in a statement.
+Prime Minister Justin Trudeau invoked the Emergencies Act on Monday afternoon to bring an end to anti-government blockades he says are illegal and not about peaceful protest.

+It’s the first time the Emergencies Act has been turned to since it came into force in 1988.

+“We need to think very carefully and clearly before going in that direction,” said Premier Heather Stefanson.

+“What we don’t want to do is ensure that we escalate situations beyond, and my concern about invoking something along those lines is that could be the case and we really don’t want that to happen.”

-“This ultimate federal legislation should only be considered on a measured and proportional basis, in locations where it is truly needed.”
+She added that the use of the legislation is not constructive in Manitoba and should only considered in locations where it is truly needed.

 Manitoba RCMP said investigators are speaking with organizers of a blockade in an attempt to open a lane and allow vehicles to cross the border on both sides.